-World Rabies Day was officially launched in 2007, and aims to raise awareness about the public health impact of human and animal rabies.
+World Rabies Day, launched in 2007, aims to raise awareness about the public health impact of human and animal rabies.

 Events to promote rabies awareness are being held across the world on Sept.
-28. Visit the World Rabies Day website for information about World Rabies day events, or help in planning a World Rabies Day event.
+28. Visit the World Rabies Day website for information and for help in planning a World Rabies Day event.

 The following links also provide additional resources and information about rabies.

 Manuscripts, as published in the Journal of the American Veterinary Medical Association